Commanding Officer on the Sharpsburg Campaign:

 Rowland, Dunbar, Military History of Mississippi, 1803-1898, Nashville TN: 1908 - transcribed online by the reenactors of the 13th Mississippi, C.S.A.

-We have 20 individuals in the AotW database for this unit:
+We have 20 individuals who were on the Maryland Campaign in the AotW database for this unit:

 |A||Capt||Edmonds, Neville||MWIA 09/17|